-- 60. The constituencies for the Provincial Legislative Assembly as now proposed by us are shown in Statement IV appended to this report. - asked to consider and report on the points mentioned in the letter from His Majesty's Secretary of State for India to Sir Laurie Hammond, dated the 31st July 1935, so far as they relate to electoral arrangements and the delimitation of constituencies.
-In the paragraphs of our man Report and of this report dealing with the representation of Labour, Landholders, University and the Backward Tribes, we have already dealt with the questions raised in the letter in connection with the representation of special interests, and have made suggestions with regard to the qualifications of voters in Commerce and Industry, Labour and University constituencies and the Backward Tribes seat.
-In paragraphs 27 to 34 of this report we have dealt with the questions of single and plural-member constituencies and the method of voting, which are specially referred to in the letter to Sir Laurie Hammond.
+60. The constituencies for the Provincial Legislative Assembly as now proposed by us are shown in Statement IV appended to this report.

+61. In clause (vi) of the supplementary terms of reference we have been asked to consider and report on the points mentioned in the letter from His Majesty's Secretary of State for India to Sir Laurie Hammond, dated the 31st July 1935, so far as they relate to electoral arrangements and the delimitation of constituencies.
+In the paragraphs of our main Report and of this report dealing with the representation of Labour, Landholders, University and the Backward Tribes, we have already dealt with the questions raised in the letter in connection with the representation of special interests, and have made suggestions with regard to the qualifications of voters in Commerce and Industry, Labour and University constituencies and the Backward Tribes seat.
+In paragraphs 27 to 34 of this report we have dealt with the questions of single and pluralmember constituencies and the method of voting, which are specially referred to in the letter to Sir Laurie Hammond.
 We think that there are no other points in the letter which call for any remarks from us.

 N. J. WADIA (Chairman).

-C W. A. TURNER.
+C. W. A. TURNER.

 BHIMBHAI R. NAIK.

 R. R. KALE.

 S. N. ANGADI.

-P: G. SOLANKI.
+P. G. SOLANKI.

 N. E. NAVLE.

-ABDUL LATIF HAJI HAJRAT KHAN
+ABDUL LATIF HAJI HAJRAT KHAN.

 HOOSENALLY M. RAHIMTOOLA.